napoliblockchain/napay-docs/docs/BOLTMANUAL.md

 ## Security

-If you discover or learn about a potential error, weakness, or threat that can compromise the security of Wallet, we ask you to keep it confidential and [submit your concern directly to the Wallet TTS security team](mailto:developers@txlab.io?subject=[BitBucket]%20Bolt%20Security).
+If you discover or learn about a potential error, weakness, or threat that can compromise the security of Wallet, we ask you to keep it confidential and [submit your concern directly to the BOLT Wallet security team](mailto:jambtc@gmail.com?subject=[BitBucket]%20Bolt%20Security).

 ## License